GraphMERT: Efficient and Scalable Distillation of Reliable Knowledge Graphs from Unstructured Data: Experimental Results

 We use two prompts to evaluate a triple based on: \begin{enumerate} \item context only, \item context and model's internal knowledge of general truth. \end{enumerate} The first prompt includes the text in black only, the second prompt includes the text in black and teal:

-Table~\ref{tab:factscore} reports the FActScore* of \ours KG versus the LLM KG using Qwen3-32B as the validator.
+Table~\ref{tab:factscore} reports the FActScore* of \ours KG versus the Qwen3-32B LLM KG (baseline) using Qwen3-32B and Gemini~2.0 Flash as the validators.
+In addition, we compare our KG with Grok 4 LLM KG and Qwen3-14B KG samples.
+Since Gemini~2.0 Flash does not respond with a definitive yes/no judgment for a significant number of queries, we include Table~\ref{tab:factscore_gemini_breakdown} with its FActScore* results breakdown.

 We conduct two variants of the evaluation, differing only in an extra accept condition in the prompt: 1) based on \emph{context only}, closely following the original FActScore, and 2) based on \emph{context + model’s internal knowledge}, which additionally accepts triples that express general truths even if not explicitly stated in the context.
 Variant (2) acknowledges cross-dataset concept linking, whereas (1) restricts evidence to the local context.
 Because the same triple can originate from multiple sequences, some triples are checked more than once against different texts.
 As a result, the reported number of triples exceeds the count in the final deduplicated KGs.
 We also score the seed KG with respect to the sequences into which its triples are injected.
 In this setting, FActScore primarily reflects the injection relevance.

-\paragraph{Why are LLM KG FActScores so low?} Surprisingly, the LLM KG scores poorly even when validated by the same model (Qwen3-32B), which flags many of its own errors.
+\paragraph{Why are Qwen3-32B LLM KG FActScores so low?} Surprisingly, the Qwen3-32B LLM KG scores poorly even when validated by the same model, which flags many of its own errors.
 This underscores weak prompt steerability: Knowledge may exist in parameters, yet prompt-based generation fails to elicit correct, ontology-respecting triples.
-Our analysis points to three recurring failure modes: \begin{enumerate} \item \underline{Relation misinterpretation:} The model maps relations by lexical similarity rather than ontological meaning, drawing on its internal knowledge. \item \underline{Systematic malformed repetition:} The same ill-formed triples reappear across different text chunks. \item \underline{Overlinking a head–tail pair:} Multiple, largely invalid relations are assigned to the same entity pair. \end{enumerate}
+Our analysis of Qwen3-32B responses points to three recurring failure modes: \begin{enumerate} \item \underline{Relation misinterpretation:} The model maps relations by lexical similarity rather than ontological meaning, drawing on its internal knowledge. \item \underline{Systematic malformed repetition:} The same ill-formed triples reappear across different text chunks. \item \underline{Overlinking a head–tail pair:} Multiple, largely invalid relations are assigned to the same entity pair. \end{enumerate}

 \textbf{Illustrative errors} \begin{itemize} \item \emph{Misinterpreted relation:} $\langle\text{diabetes}, \texttt{has\_finding\_site}, \text{urban area}\rangle$.
 Here, ``site'' is treated as a location (anatomical structure is expected).
 Likewise, $\langle\text{telehealth intervention}, \texttt{has\_part}, \text{diabetes}\rangle$ misuses \texttt{has\_part} to describe care; a correct variant: $\langle\text{diabetes}, \texttt{focus\_of}, \text{telehealth intervention}\rangle$. \item \emph{Overlinking (redundant relations):} For $\langle\text{obesity}, \text{diabetes}\rangle$, the LLM proposed \texttt{is\_modification\_of}, \texttt{part\_of}, \texttt{plays\_role}, \texttt{cause\_of}, \texttt{causative\_agent\_of}, \texttt{has\_component}, \texttt{has\_pathological\_process}.
 However, only \texttt{associated\_with} is valid. \item \emph{Spurious co-occurrence link:} $\langle\text{diabetes}, \texttt{has\_method}, \text{mammography}\rangle$.
 The entities merely co-occurred in an abstract; mammography is not used for diabetes, yet the LLM infers a spurious relation. \end{itemize}